Navigating Lens Mounts and Compatibility: A Comprehensive Guide

 Jointly developed by Olympus and Panasonic in 2008, the MFT system uses a small mount designed for compact cameras and lenses.
 It powers APS-C sensor cameras from both brands including the OM-D and Lumix G lines.
 Great for travel due to small system sizes but limited lens selection compared to FF mounts.

-5. Nikon Z Mount
+5. Nikon Z Mount:

 Launched in 2018, the Nikon Z mount has a much larger diameter than the F-mount, enabling larger and faster native lenses for high-resolution mirrorless cameras like the Z7.
 Adapters let F-mount lenses attach but autofocus may be degraded.
-As the system expands, it aims to replace aging F-mount DSLRs.
+As the system expands, it aims to replace ageing F-mount DSLRs.

 Lens Mount Diameters and Flange Distances

 At the core of these lens mounts are physical measurements that impact lens design and maximum optical performance.
 Diameter refers to the width circumference that attaches to the camera.
 Flange distance is the critical spacing between the rear lens element and the sensor plane.
+Larger diameters allow the construction of larger aperture pro lenses while shorter flange distances enable compact cameras and effective lens adapters between systems.
+For instance, the Sony E-mount’s short 18mm flange enables excellent third-party lens compatibility via adapters from Canon EF and Nikon F mounts.

 However, mounts with excessively long flange distances like Pentax K-mount make lens swapping between systems impractical without large, optically complex adapters that greatly compromise autofocus performance.